-3 Advantages of a Diverse Workforce
+Benefits of a Diverse Workforce

 by Rebecca Ferlotti

-Over time, “diversity” and “inclusion” have shifted from buzzwords to attainable and necessary goals for business owners.
-It is important to look at all types of diversity when identifying diversity shortcomings, and not only pay attention to demographics but also to psychographics as well.
-Many companies are moving towards a more holistic hiring approach, one that seeks out a broader talent pool and takes extra measures to remove biases.
+Over time, “diversity” and “inclusion” shifted from buzzwords to attainable and necessary goals for business owners.
+It is important to look at your teams differences when identifying diversity shortcomings, and not only pay attention to demographics, but also psychographics.
+Many companies are moving toward a more holistic hiring process that seeks out a broader talent pool and takes extra measures to remove biases.
 Ultimately, the advantages of having workplace diversity far exceed having a homogeneous team.
 Companies in which most employees are of a similar cultural background and also have low racial and gender diversity are 29% less likely to achieve above-average profitability.
 With all the added benefits such as creativity, trust, and reliability, the decision to make diversity a priority is not a difficult choice.

 A study done for the American Psychological Association uncovered when individuals have intercultural friend groups, they were more likely to showcase desirable employee traits such as entrepreneurial spirit.
 When your team members are exposed to that diversity, creativity is right around the corner.